V. O. Chidambaram Pillai

-Vallinayagam Olaganathan Chidambaram Pillai (5 September 1872 - 18 November 1936) was an Indian freedom fighter, lawyer, businessman, Tamil scholar, and politician.
+Valliappan Olaganathan Chidambaram Pillai (5 September 1872 - 18 November 1936) was an Indian freedom fighter, lawyer, businessman, Tamil scholar, and politician.
 He founded the Swadeshi Steam Navigation Company in 1906 to compete against the monopoly of the British India Steam Navigation Company (BISNC).
 He launched the first indigenous Indian shipping service between Tuticorin in British India and Colombo in Ceylon.
 Once a member of the Indian National Congress, he was later charged with sedition by the British government and sentenced to life imprisonment, and his barrister license was revoked.
 He is known by the epithet Kappalottiya Tamizhan ("Tamil helmsman").
 Tuticorin Port Trust, one of India's thirteen major ports, is named after him.

 Early life

-V. O. Chidambaram Pillai was born into a Tamil Vellalar family in Ottapidaram, Tirunelveli District to Olaganathan Pillai and Paramayee Ammal.
+V. O. Chidambaram Pillai was born into a Tamil Hindu family in Ottapidaram, Tirunelveli District to Olaganathan Pillai and Paramayee Ammal.
 When Chidambaram was six years old, he learned Tamil from teacher Veeraperumal Annavi.
 He heard stories about Shiva from his grandmother and stories from the Ramayana from his grandfather.
 He heard stories from Mahabharatha told by Allikulam Subramanya Pillai etc. In his childhood, he learned horse riding, silambattam, archery, sword fighting and played kabaddi, swimming, stilt walking, wrestling and chess.

 He learned English from a Taluk officer named Krishnan Iyyengar in the evenings.
 When Iyyengar was transferred, Chidambaram Pillai's father built a school for him and appointed Aramvalarthanatha Pillai from Ettayapuram as the English teacher.
 The school was run by a priest at Pudhiamuthur.
 At fourteen, Chidambaram Pillai went to Thoothukudi to continue his studies.
 He studied at CEOA High School and Caldwell High School and in Thoothukudi at the Hindu College High School, Tirunelveli.

 Chidambaram Pillai worked as Taluk office clerk for some time before his father sent him to Tiruchirappalli to study law.
 He passed his pleadership exam in 1894, returning to Ottapidaram to become a pleader in 1895.

 In Madras, Chidambaram Pillai met Swami Ramakrishnananda, a saint who belonged to Swami Vivekananda Ashram (monastery), who advised him to serve the nation.